walletable-orlando-elvis/walletable/README.md

 # Walletable

-Starting point for the project with images/icons.

-You can download more images from figma if you think they are needed.
+Integrantes:
+  - Orlando Rojas
+  - Elvis Quispe

+Routes:
+  - /login
+  - /sign-up
+  - /home

+We are very sorry for the spaghetti code you are about to see, our sincere apologies.